Home » Uncategorized » Flash Card Hacks to Help ADHD Kids Learn Math Facts

 (Side note, these are my favorite flash cards for durability and simplicity : Addition, Subtraction, Multiplication and Division)

-You have to get creative and began to think of flashcards in a whole new way.
 These time tested and kid-approved ideas are compiled here for you to try with the kids in your life.
 Once I saw success with my own children, I started using these “hacks” in my classroom and got great results.

 Sort the Cards.